Liberty Broadcasting System: Demise

-Sports were the lifeblood of the Liberty Broadcasting System.
+Sports were the lifeblood of Liberty.
 Restrictions on Major League Baseball broadcasts in minor league franchise areas, as well as bans on National Football League broadcasts within a 75-mile range of league cities, were the one-two blow which ended the network.
 Since the baseball games were a major draw for both listeners and affiliates, the blackout was a disaster for the fledgling company, which had only posted modest profits during its first few years of operation.
 More than 100 stations left the network, and, faced with mounting debts, on May 16, 1952, the network ceased broadcasting.

 National Basketball Association

 Liberty also broadcast NBA games from roughly, the 1950-51 through 1951-52 seasons.